Are you looking to learn about the backbone and skeleton of the construction industry? Look no further than high-strength steel bars.

-The technical routes of 500MPa high strength steel bars are waste heat treatment after rolling, ultra-fine grain and microalloying.
+The technical processes for producing 500MPa high-strength steel bars include post-rolling waste heat treatment, ultra-fine grain, and microalloying.

-The first two technologies use the composition of low alloy steel 20MnSi, and the microalloying technology adds vanadium, niobium, titanium and other microalloying elements on the basis of 20MnSi.
+The first two methods utilize the composition of low-alloy steel 20MnSi, while the microalloying process involves adding microalloying elements such as vanadium, niobium, and titanium to 20MnSi.

-On the other hand, these carbides and nitrides can also be precipitated during or after the transformation of austenite into ferrite, which will hinder dislocation movement in the iron lattice and cause precipitation strengthening.
+On the other hand, the precipitation of these carbides and nitrides during or after the transformation of austenite into ferrite hinders dislocation movement in the iron lattice and leads to precipitation strengthening.